-Detail Comprehensive Income and Expenditure Statement £'000 Balance Sheet £'000 Housing Revenue Account (HRA) depreciation Dr Total cost of services: Within the draft accounts we identified a £50.3m credit to the HRA Income £50,300 and Expenditure Statement relating to depreciation reversed through the CIES on revaluation.
+Detail Comprehensive Income and Expenditure Statement £'000 Balance Sheet £'000 Housing Revenue Account (HRA) depreciation Dr Total cost of services: Within the draft accounts we identified a £50.3m credit to the HRA Income £50,300 CIES and Expenditure Statement relating to depreciation reversed through the CIES on revaluation.
 Cr Surplus/deficit on revaluation of PPE (other comprehensive income) The correct accounting treatment is to calculate the revaluation movement based on the net movement with the resulting net gain/loss being taken to the CIES or revaluation reserve as appropriate. £50,300 HRA revaluation Cr Surplus/deficit on revaluation of PPE (other Dr Property, plant and equipment We identified an error in the accounting for the revaluation of council dwellings.
 The effect of this was an understatement of the net book value of comprehensive income) £97,100 council dwellings by £97.1m. £97,100 Cr Unusable (revaluation) reserve £97,100 Short term investments Dr Cash £15,900 We have identified £15.9m of Short term investments which are instant access accounts and should therefore be classified as cash.
 Cr Short term investments £15,900 Group Balance Sheet intra-group eliminations.
-We identified one audit adjustment from our work on the group consolidation Dr Long Term Debtors £7,635 relating to intra-group eliminations between the Council and Innovation Birmingham.
+Dr Long Term Debtors We identified one audit adjustment from our work on the group consolidation relating to intra-group eliminations between the Council and Innovation £7,635 Birming to intra-group eliminations between the Council and innovation Birmingham.
 Dr Short Term Debtors 3 • £8,562 Cr Short Term Creditors £693 Cr Long Term Borrowing £15,504 Overall impact £97,100 £0